 They aren’t always cooperative though, and you need to use tools such as motion sensors, cameras, and salt to track them down while taking notice of anything it interacts with.
 If it wanders in a room, it may touch and move the door for example.

 The ghost can always hear you and your team, and you can talk directly to it.
 Ask for a sign, and it may oblige, but saying certain phrases can anger it faster.
 Being in the dark and witnessing ghost events lowers your sanity, and the lower your sanity, the more likely it is to attack.

 You can’t fight the ghost directly, but some tools can aid you or buy you time.
 Some ghosts you can outrun, others you can only hide from.
-If you are really scared, you can even remain in the Van and guide the rest of your team through a map, cameras and an activity meter.
-Tools such as sound and motion sensors directly interact with this role and it feels authentic in a way.
+If you are really scared, you can even remain in the Van and guide the rest of your team through a map, cameras, and an activity meter.
+Tools such as sound and motion sensors directly interact with this role and it feels authentic.